hove-io/navitia/documentation/navitia.io/source/integration.rst

 status                between: "past", "active" or "future"      state of the disruption
-id                    string                                     Id of the disruption disruption_id         string                                     for traceability: Id of original input disruption severity              `severity`_                                give some categorization element application_periods   array of `period`_                         dates where the current disruption is active messages              `message`_                                 text to provide to the traveler updated_at            `date-time`_                               date_time of last modifications
+id                    string                                     Id of the disruption disruption_id         string                                     for traceability: Id of original input disruption severity              `severity`_                                gives some categorization element application_periods   array of `period`_                         dates where the current disruption is active messages              `message`_                                 text to provide to the traveler updated_at            `date-time`_                               date_time of last modifications